PERFORMANCE CAPTURE DIRECTOR

 Emotionally real digital humans stake a claim in the next generation futuristic reboot of the best selling action game franchise CALL OF DUTY.

 For Performance Capture Director Remington Scott, the eighteen month production was similar to shooting a season of episodic television encompasing over a dozen episodes.
-Except, in that comparison, CALL OF DUTY: ADVANCED WARFARE has the scope and magnitude of the most ambitious of blockbuster feature films for each episode.
+Except, in that comparison, CALL OF DUTY: ADVANCED WARFARE has the scope and magnitude of feature film action sequences for each episode.

 However, the spectacle of action is only as powerful as the audiences connection to the characters in conflict.
 In order to heighten the sense of drama, performances were crafted by a high caliber cast led by Academy Award winner Kevin Spacey.